Radiator Covers Buying & Fitting Guide

 What are adjustable radiator covers?

-Adjustable radiator covers are just like a standard cover but you can change the size, by almost double, simply by extending both sides with a gentle pull.
-This allows for easy fitting with almost any size of radiator and means you can keep your cover should you buy a larger radiator in future, saving you the cost of a new radiator cover.
+Adjustable radiator covers are similar to standard covers however, they come with the ability to expand or reduce them in size by simply extending both sides with a gentle pull.
+This allows for easy fitting with almost any size of radiator and means you can keep your cover should you buy a larger radiator in the future.

 How to fit a radiator cover

-In most cases, you will need to assemble the cover, as they often come flat-packed.
+In most cases, radiator covers come flat packed and will need to be assembled.
 This will likely be a simple job of screwing the sides and the top shelf together.
-The front grill can be screwed in place or be attached by magnets - allowing access to the radiator for laundry.
+The front grill can in some cases be screwed in place or be attached by magnets - allowing access to the radiator for drying laundry.

-Some radiator covers come with fixing brackets to be attached to the wall.
+Some radiator covers come with fixing brackets so they can be attached to the wall.
 Follow the instructions included with the cover to fix the bracket to the wall as suggested.

 Many radiator covers aren’t actually fitted, they are free-standing.
 This allows access to the controls.
-This is much easier to fit - simply lift into place - but will not be as secure, so check it first before putting anything valuable on top.
+This is much easier to fit - simply lift it into place - however, they won't be as secure, so ensure you check its stability before putting anything valuable on top.

 We love seeing your bathroom makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!